azuredevcollege/trainingdays/day5/challenges/challenge-3.md

 You must run the script twice:

-- Once for creating the applications for the `Development` stage
+- once for creating the applications for the `Development` stage
 - once for creating the applications for the `Testing` stage

 Use the following parameters to run the script for the `Development` stage: